mheap/nexmo-developer/_use_cases/en/contact-center.md

 > In the real-life case, you should implement a cache to store the pairs of user/agent leg identifiers and.
 The sample code shown in this tutorial will work properly only for one concurrent call.

-Extend your event webhook with REST API update call method with inline NCCO with `talk` and `input` actions to move the user leg to the surgey part:
+Extend your event webhook with REST API update call method with inline NCCO with `talk` and `input` actions to move the user leg to the survey part:

 ```js
 app.post('/webhooks/event', (request, response) => {